awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 1. In the navigation pane, choose **Databases**\.

-1. Select the DB instance that you want to modify, and then choose **Modify**\.
+1. Choose the DB instance that you want to modify, and then choose **Modify**\.

-1. In the **Log exports** section, choose the logs you want to start publishing to CloudWatch Logs\.
+1. In the **Log exports** section, choose the logs that you want to start publishing to CloudWatch Logs\.

-   The **Log exports** section is only available for PostgreSQL versions that support publishing to CloudWatch Logs\.
+   The **Log exports** section is available only for PostgreSQL versions that support publishing to CloudWatch Logs\.

 1. Choose **Continue**, and then choose **Modify DB Instance** on the summary page\.